ctec-126-spring-2019/final-project-bordyboy/specifications.md

 First Page:
 - Home Page with button to ask for a random advice using an api (advice slip api - https://api.adviceslip.com/)
 - Favorite button.
 Adds the current advice to your favourites, an account is needed and can be made.
-I will be using mongoDB to handle username and passwords.
+I will be using HTML5 Web Storage to handle username and passwords.
 - A navbar will also be visible here and on all other pages.

 Second Page: